-The department chair is directly responsible to the dean of the respective school and has the charge of providing collegial leadership to the faculty of the academic department.
+The department chair is directly responsible to the VPAA and has the charge of providing collegial leadership to the faculty of the academic department.
 This leadership is in five primary areas.

 4.8.4.1 Instructional Program Management

 Plans departmental course offerings to serve the department majors and to provide appropriate service to other clientele (general education, other majors, higher education centers, and continuing education).